AndreaPrestia/Maurice/README.md

 ### TODO

-- Move the serialize logic to a message queue.
+- Implement an event listener that captures and serialize event.
-- Storage implementations for other service (as SqlServer, Cosmos, etc..)
+- Storage implementations on RavenDB as default.
 - Implement an horizontal scalability mechanism for reader.
 What i want to do?
 I'd like to have one database that is for writings.
 And a lot of distributed copies read-only.
 I think that the read capability it's more important in this context instead of writing one.